 ABoDM Specific Requirements:

-6. Board Certification – All applicants must have a current, unexpired board board certification by granted by an ABPS, American Board of Medical Specialities (ABMS), American Osteopathic Association (AOA), or Royal College of Physicians and Surgeons (RCPSC) board.
+- Board Certification – – All applicants must have a current, unexpired board certification by granted by an ABPS, American Board of Medical Specialities (ABMS), American Osteopathic Association (AOA), or Royal College of Physicians and Surgeons (RCPSC) board.

 - Disaster Medicine Experience & Training – All applicants must qualify under at least one of the following: